orbitalquark/textadept/doc/manual.md

 Rectangular selections are a more structured form of multiple selections.
 A rectangular selection spanning multiple lines allows typing on each line.
-Holding `Alt+Shift` (`⌥⇧` on Mac OSX | `M-S-` in curses) and then pressing the arrow keys creates a rectangular selection.
+Holding `Alt+Shift` (`⌥⇧` on macOS | `M-S-` in the terminal) and then pressing the arrow keys creates a rectangular selection.
 Holding the `Alt` modifier key and then clicking and dragging the mouse cursor also creates a rectangular selection.

 ![Rectangular Selection](images/rectangularselection.png)